Do you ever wonder why some cultures seem to “reset” their spiritual lives with a big ceremony?

 2. Involve a Broad Spectrum of Voices

 Don’t let just the elders decide.
-Include women, youth, and marginalized groups.
-Their perspectives can enrich the ritual and prevent it from becoming a top‑down spectacle Simple, but easy to overlook..
+Because of that, include women, youth, and marginalized groups.
+Their perspectives can enrich the ritual and prevent it from becoming a top‑down spectacle That alone is useful..

 3. Keep the Core Narrative Intact